 Some people find it helpful to write out their sins before coming to confession.
-Other people use a sheet like I’ve attached to this email.
+Other people use a sheet like the above mentioned guide.
 Still others remember their sins and need no reminders.
 Find what helps you make the best and most honest confession.

 If you’ve never been to confession, then a life-confession is needed.
 These take a bit longer because in them we confess all the sins we have committed throughout our lives.
 It’s a freeing thing to get that off your chest, to no longer hide skeletons in your closet.

 Honesty and sorrow for our sins are the most important internal aspects of a good confession.
 We should be honest with God, honest with His priest, and honest with ourselves.
 It may be painfully embarrassing to realize we are not the virtuous person we hoped we were but coming to that realization is a necessary part of our spiritual healing.